 Know Your Product or Service

-In order to provide good customer service, you need to know what you're selling, inside and out.
-Make sure you -- and all of your customer-facing staff -- know how your products or services work.
-Be aware the most common questions customers ask, and know how to articulate the answers that will leave them satisfied.
+To provide good customer service, you need to know what you're selling, inside and out.
+Make sure you and your customer-facing staff know how your products or services work.
+Be aware of the most common questions customers ask and know how to articulate the answers that will leave them satisfied.

-As they say, customer service starts with a smile.
+Customer service starts with a smile.
 When you are in a face-to-face situation, a warm greeting should be the first thing your customers see and hear when they ask for help.
-And even when handling customer service requests via telephone, a smile can come through in your voice, so make sure you're ready to be friendly.
+Even when handling customer service requests via telephone, a smile can come through in your voice, so make sure you're ready to be friendly.

 Gratitude is memorable, and it can remind your customers why they shopped at your store or hired your company.
 Regardless of the type of business you have, saying thank you after every transaction is one of the easiest ways to start a habit of good customer service.

-It's important to make sure all of your employees, not just your customer service representatives, understand the way they should talk to, interact with, and problem-solve for customers.
-Provide employee training that gives your staff the tools they need to carry good customer service through the entire customer experience.
+It's important to make sure all of your employees, not just your customer service representatives, understand the way they should talk to, interact with, and otherwise assist customers.
+Provide employee training that gives your staff the tools they need to carry good service through the entire customer experience.

 You need to do something with the feedback you receive from customers in order to make it useful in your customer service process.
 Take time to regularly review feedback, identify areas for improvement, and make specific changes in your business.

-Excellent customer service often comes down to consistently checking in with your customers and making sure they are happy with not only the products and services you're selling, but also the process of purchasing, ordering, working with you, etc. If you do that successfully, you are on your way to becoming known for providing excellent customer service.
+Excellent customer service often comes down to consistently checking in with your customers and making sure they are happy with the products and services you're selling and the process of purchasing, ordering, working with you.
+If you do that successfully, you are on your way to becoming known for providing excellent customer service.